PID Issuer architecture

 end

-Issuer -->|reads/writes| Store_traits
+Issuer -->|reads/writes sessions, nonces| Store_traits

-BrpAttr -->|owns| BrpClient
+Flow -->|owns| BrpClient

 DigidCache -->|GET /.well-known/<br/>openid-configuration| RDO

-OpenIdClient -->|POST /token,<br/>GET /userinfo,<br/>GET jwks_uri| RDO
+DigidClient -->|POST /token,<br/>GET /userinfo,<br/>GET jwks_uri| RDO

 BrpClient -->|get_person_by_bsn| BRP

-Two extension points are worth noting:
+The extension points worth noting:

-can all be replaced by stateful variants.
+own IssuerStateBridgeStore.
+The in-memory variants can all be replaced by